C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 --------

-we want to perform a PCR on sv40, can you give the length and the sequence of the amplicon? to simplify the 2 primers are given in 5'3'
+we want to perform a PCR on sv40, can you give the length and the sequence of the amplicon? to simplify the 2 primers can be read directly in the sv40 sequence.

 | CGGGACTATGGTTGCTGACT
 | TCTTTCCGCCTCAGAAGGTA

-write the peudocode before to implement it
+write the pseudocode before to implement it.

 Exercise
 --------

 #. reverse the following sequence "TACCTTCTGAGGCGGAAAGA" (don't compute the complement):
-#. using the smaller string  s = 'gaattc' draw what happen in memory when you reverse the s
+#. using the shorter string  s = 'gaattc' draw what happen in memory when you reverse the s

 Exercise
 --------

-| il2_human = 'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'
+| il2_human =
+| 'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'
 | the il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
 We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)
 | write the pseudo code, before to propose an implementation: